higgi13425/medicaldata/README.md

 where `covid` is the name of the new object, and `covid_testing` is the name of the dataset.<br>

-5. You can click on the links below to view the codebook and/or description document for each dataset. <br>
+5. You can click on the links below to view the codebook and/or description document for each dataset.
+This information is also available under the Reference tab above, or within R by using `help(dataset_name)` <br>

 ### Datasets